Zeroays/Virtual-Photo-Booth/README.md

 The alternative to a physical photo booth - select one of the stock photos, or upload your own.
 Choose from over 30 different props to use.
 Click on the prop, then drag/rotate/resize it.
 When done, just click on the "Save" Button.

-VPB was built as a Single Page App (SPA) using React/Redux with Webpack to improve page performance, notably for decreasing load time.
+VPB was built using React/Redux with Webpack to improve page performance, notably for decreasing load time.
 [KonvaJS](https://konvajs.org/) provides easy-to-integrate canvas manipulation, and is arguably the main library for this project.

 VPB currently includes the following features...